 A prompt will appear asking you to enter in a password.
 Enter your password in twice, and make sure to enter a hint as well.
 When you are ready press the Erase button.

 Disk Utility will take a few moments to erase and encrypt your external drive.
-When Disk Utility is finished you will be able to use your drive without entering in a password.
-Eject your drive and reinsert it to get the following prompt below.
+When Disk Utility is finished you will be able to use your USB drive without entering in a password.
+But when you eject your USB drive and reinsert it, you will get the following prompt below.

-Enter in your password and press the Unlock button to gain access to your drive.
+Enter in your password and press the Unlock button to gain access to your USB drive.
 You can check the check box near “Remember this password in my keychain” if this is a Mac you trust.
 Just make sure you have a password enabled on your Mac so if someone gets a hold of your USB drive and your Mac they can’t access your data.

 - How to Disable Notifications with Do Not Disturb in Mac OS X - March 9, 2014